 A little salt is OK.

-In our infant course on baby-led weaning, we recommend going easy on baby’s salt intake because babies' kidneys are immature and likely can’t handle large amounts of sodium.
+In our infant course on Baby-led Weaning (Infant Self-feeding), we recommend going easy on baby’s salt intake because babies' kidneys are immature and likely can’t handle large amounts of sodium.
 (Salt is made up of sodium and chloride, both minerals...so when discussing sodium we are indirectly referencing salt.)

 It is believed that the adequate intake of sodium for babies is around 400 mg, which is about a pinch of salt per day.
 However, breast milk contains about 42 mg of sodium per 8 oz, so do we need to completely eliminate salt from baby’s solid foods?
 The quick answer - no.